Elastic curves and phase transitions: Introduction

 \subsection{Euler's elastica: the origin}

-The inextensible problem is motivated to determine the shapes of inextensible and flexible elastic rods of clamped endpoints.
-This problem has a quite long history; it is originated at least 270 years ago.
-Historically, Daniel Bernoulli is the first to provide the completely same formulation as our problem (although a basic concept has been posed by Jacob Bernoulli in earlier times).
-The formulation appears in his letter to Euler in 1742.
-In response to it, in 1744, Euler provided the first study on the inextensible problem \cite{Euler1744}.
-He derived ordinary differential equations for solution curves (i.e., critical points) and moreover classified the types of solutions qualitatively.
-The solution curves are called {\it Euler's elasticae} nowadays.
-For more details of the history, see e.g.\ \cite{Le08,Lo44,Ma10,Sa08,SaLe10,Tr83}.
+Euler's elastica problem (inextensible problem) is first studied by Euler in 1744 \cite{Euler1744} and since then extensively studied in various fields.
+In his celebrated study, Euler derives ODEs for solution curves (i.e., critical points) and moreover classifies the types of solution curves qualitatively.
+The solution curves are nowadays called {\it Euler's elasticae} or simply {\em elasticae}.
+See e.g.\ \cite{Fr91,Le08,Lo44,Ma10,Sa08,SaLe10,Tr83} for more details of the history.

-We recall some basic facts on solution curves.
-Although Euler derived the equations in terms of Cartesian coordinates at that time, it would be more convenient to adopt a modern and simpler intrinsic form expressed in terms of the curvature.
-By the classical Lagrange multiplier method, for any critical point $\gamma$ in the inextensible problem, there is a multiplier $\lambda\in\mathbb{R}$ such that the curve $\gamma$ is also a critical point of the energy
+We recall some basic facts on solution curves, using modern terms.
+By the classical Lagrange multiplier method, for any critical point $\gamma$ in the inextensible problem, there is a multiplier $\lambda\in\mathbb{R}$ such that $\gamma$ is also a critical point of the energy

-among curves satisfying the same clamped boundary condition.
+under the same boundary condition.
 Calculating the first variation, we find that the signed curvature $\kappa$ of $\gamma$ satisfies

-In this paper we call it {\it elastica equation}.
-It is known that the elastica equation is uniquely solved for any given multiplier $\lambda$ and initial values $\kappa(0)$ and $\kappa'(0)$.
-Moreover, all solutions are expressed in terms of the Jacobi elliptic functions.
-Figure~\ref{figelasticae_sol} exhibits a classification of basic patterns of elasticae.
-The cases (i)--(iii) (resp.\ (iii)--(v)) correspond to that the curvatures are expressed in terms of the $\dn$-function (resp.\ $\cn$-function).
-The cases (i) and (v) are a line and a circle, respectively.
-The case (ii) is called {\it non-inflectional} or {\it orbitlike} elastica.
-The case (iv) is called {\it inflectional} or {\it wavelike} elastica; this class includes a typical closed curve, so-called figure-of-eight elastica.
-The case (iii) is called {\it critical} or {\it borderline} elastica, and the only case having no periodicity.
-We mention in advance that the borderline elastica plays a crucial role in our results.
-For more details on basic facts of elasticae, see e.g. \cite{AuPo10,Br92,Lo44,Si08}.
+which we call {\it elastica equation} in this paper.
+The elastica equation is uniquely solved for any given $\lambda$ and initial values $\kappa(0)$, $\kappa'(0)$ \cite{Li96}.
+All solutions are expressed in terms of the Jacobi elliptic functions: Figure~\ref{figelasticae_sol} exhibits a classification of basic patterns, and the cases (i)--(iii) and (iii)--(v) respectively correspond to the $\dn$- and $\cn$-function.
+In particular, the case (iii) is called {\it critical} or {\it borderline} elastica, and the only case having no periodicity: The convergence limit in Theorem \ref{thmmain0} is nothing but a part of this curve.
+See e.g.\ \cite{AuPo10,Br92,Lo44,MlHa17,Si08} for more details.